Slough

 Slough (/slaʊ/) is a town in Berkshire, England, in the Thames Valley, 20 mi west of central London and 19 mi north-east of Reading, at the intersection of the M4, M40 and M25 motorways.
 It is part of the historic county of Buckinghamshire.
 In 2021, the population of the town was 143,184.
 The wider Borough of Slough had a population of 158,500.

 Slough's population is one of the most ethnically diverse in the United Kingdom, attracting people from across the country and the world for labour since the 1920s, which has helped shape it into a major trading centre.
-As of the 2021 UK census, 46.9% of the population was Asian, 35.9% White, 7.5% Black, 4% Mixed, 1.2% Arab and 4.5% of other ethnic heritage.
+In 2021, 46.9% of the population was Asian, 35.9% White, 7.5% Black, 4% Mixed, 1.2% Arab and 4.5% of other ethnic heritage.

-Slough has the highest concentration of UK HQs of global companies outside London.
+Other than London, Slough has the highest concentration of global company headquarters in the UK.
+Blackberry, McAfee, Burger King, DHL, Telefonica and Lego have head offices in the town.
 Slough Trading Estate is the largest industrial estate in single private ownership in Europe, with over 17,000 jobs in 400 businesses.
-Blackberry, McAfee, Burger King, DHL, Telefonica and Lego have head offices in the town.